blockydevs/uniswap-interface/README.md

 Before you proceed, ensure that you have the following installed:
 - Node.js (version 14 is required) - it's the JavaScript runtime that allows us to run our JavaScript code server-side - [download link](https://nodejs.org/en/download)
-- NVM (Node Version Manager) - a tool that allows you to install and manage multiple versions of Node.js - [download link](https://github.com/coreybutler/nvm-windows/releases)
+- NVM (Node Version Manager) - a tool that allows you to install and manage multiple versions of Node.js.
+You need it if you already have a newer version of Node installed so you can swap it to version 14 - [download link](https://github.com/coreybutler/nvm-windows/releases)
 - Yarn - Human Governor uses Yarn to handle its dependencies, making it a necessary tool for the project setup. - [download link](https://yarnpkg.com/cli/install)